HalalBooking guide to halal-friendly holidays in Dubai

 Visit a thrilling Waterpark.
 Choose Wild Wadi Waterpark, which offers 30 gravity-defying rides and follows the story of an Arab adventurer in a shark-infested lagoon.
 It is one of the world’s most advanced water theme parks.
 Or visit Aquaventure Waterpark Dubai at Atlantis, The Palm, which has 17 hectares of fun-filled rides including the astounding ‘Leap of Faith’ which is 9 storeys high.
 It also has a private beach and The Lost Chambers Aquarium where you can meet 65000 marine creatures including sharks and rays.
 Other family entertainment destinations include IMG World of Adventures, Bollywood Parks Dubai and Legoland Dubai.

-Ain Dubai is due to open soon.
-Located on Bluewaters Island, the 210-metre-high observation wheel is set to become the largest and highest in the world, providing 360-degree views of the city and coastline.
-Also known as the Dubai Eye, it will have 48 passenger capsules, each of which will fit 40 passengers, and will be spacious enough for visitors to walk around.
+Ain Dubai has recently opened.
+Located on Bluewaters Island, the 210-metre-high observation wheel is the largest and highest in the world, providing 360-degree views of the city and coastline.
+Also known as the Dubai Eye, it has 48 passenger capsules, each of which fits 40 passengers, and is spacious enough for visitors to walk around.

 Take a desert safari.
 Teenagers will love the excitement of travelling out into the desert.
 When you’re in Dubai it’s easy to forget that its spectacular architecture and impressive attractions are built in the midst of a desert.
 You may get to ride in a jeep, take part in dune bashing and even ride on a camel.
 It is worth checking exactly what is included as some trips do feature entertainment which might not be appropriate for families.